 We divide the female cycle into four main phases: menstruation, follicular phase, ovulation, and luteal phase.
 We explain what happens in each phase and how it affects your body.

-Menstrual phase – The starting signal for a new cycle
+menstrual phase – The starting signal for a new cycle

 Follicular phase – On the way to ovulation